-- 1. To elect the two Class I directors named in the Proxy Statement to serve until the 2018 Annual Meeting of Stockholders; - 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015; - 3.
+- 1. To elect two Class I directors to serve until the 2018 Annual Meeting of Stockholders; - To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015; - 3.
 To consider and vote on a proposal to amend the Company's Second Amended and Restated Articles of Incorporation to provide the Company with additional flexibility in making distributions to its stockholders; - 4.
 To consider and vote on the stockholder proposal described in the Proxy Statement, if properly presented at the Annual Meeting; and - 5.
 To consider and transact such other business as may properly come before the Annual Meeting, or at any adjournments or postponements thereof.